JimLynchCodes/Titanium-Lambda/README.md

 ## The Project on The Surface
-This lambda function is meant to be triggered at a REST API that you hit passing in a query parameter, "character".
+The lambda function triggers a service at the endpoint _ a REST API that you hit passing in a query parameter, "character".
 The service will then return a json object containing some data about a star wars character corresponding to that number: their name, hair cookie, and eye color.

 ## The Meta Project
 The Stars Wars endpoint could be switched out for any asynchronous api (series / combination of api calls).
 This is a great example of how to make clean, thoroughly testsed Nodejs microserverices that are performant, efficient, and _actually_ do scale to any amount of traffic all on their own.
 This project is a specific start wars implementation of a more generic entrprise nodejs lambda architecture with automated tests, and integration with AWS devops services.